|Avesta -- Zoroastrian Archives||Contents||Prev||Part 14||Next||Glossary|

 And through this unborn child feel all a mother's joy."

 Next thou beheldest a youth descending from the sixth heaven with the glittering branch of a tree; that was Farrah-i-Izad, 'the splendor of God,' the warder of evils from thy son; the written volume in his hand is the emblem of the prophetic office, by which he is to obtain the victory over all foes; the three wild beasts which remained behind are the type of a powerful evil-disposed enemy, who by wiles will endeavor to destroy Zartosht, but who shall be finally discomfited; and there shall be a prince to promulgate the faith: through his might shall Zartosht become sovereign of this world and the next.
-O Dukdaub! paradise is the recompense of obedience to Zartosht, and hell is the reward of those who avert the face from him.
+O Dogdo! paradise is the recompense of obedience to Zartosht, and hell is the reward of those who avert the face from him.
 Would to heaven that I could live in the days of his mission, to exhibit my zeal for his eminent dignity."
-Dukdaub then said to the interpreter and astrologer: "How hast thou found out the circumstance of the exact period of my pregnancy?"
+Dogdo then said to the interpreter and astrologer: "How hast thou found out the circumstance of the exact period of my pregnancy?"
 To this he replied: "Through the power of knowledge of the stars and the perusal of ancient records, which give an account of his auspicious existence."
-Dukdaub, on her return home, told this event to Pourushasp that he might communicate it to Patirasp; on which both parents joined in praising the Almighty.
+Dogdo, on her return home, told this event to Pourushasp that he might communicate it to Patirasp; on which both parents joined in praising the Almighty.
 Zartosht, on issuing forth into the abode of existence, laughed aloud at the moment of his birth, so that the women of the neighborhood who were there assembled heard the sound of his laugh, and even his father, Pourushasp,

 "Said to himself, he must surely be an emanation of God,